m1jkey/simple-html-components/README.md

 $ node import.js
 ```

- use html like this to import
+use HTML like this to import other components
 ```html
 <link rel="import" href="filename.html">
 ```